🍬 HOLIDAY RECIPE There's no better way to celebrate the holidays than with this festive, super-moist peppermint chocolate cake.

 The peppermint buttercream can stay in the fridge for up to a week, or you can freeze it for even longer!
 Just thaw it in the fridge overnight, and allow it to get to room temp before using.

-If you’d like to try it without the Instant Clearjel, I’d recommend using 3 Tbsp Jello Chocolate Instant Pudding Mix in place of the 2 Tbsp Instant Clearjel in the chocolate cake batter (not the frosting) in a 1x batch.
+If you’d like to try it without the Instant Clearjel, I’d recommend using 3 tablespoon Jello Chocolate Instant Pudding Mix in place of the 2 tablespoon Instant Clearjel in the chocolate cake batter (not the frosting) in a 1x batch.
 Instant Pudding Mix has Instant Clearjel (aka modified cornstarch) as the second ingredient, and we used it in cakes at my bakery before I discovered the awesome baking benefits of Instant Clearjel.

 In the peppermint frosting, just leave the Instant Clearjel out (I don’t recommend adding pudding mix to the frosting as it will affect the texture).
 If needed, add more powdered sugar to get a thicker frosting.
 If you have success with one of these substitutes, let me know!

 Yes, you can substitute 3 Tablespoons packed brown sugar (43 grams) in place of the 3 Tablespoons dark corn syrup in a 1x batch.
+I use corn syrup for a slightly better rise and texture, but it will still be delicious with this substitute.

 I hope you enjoy this cake as much as I enjoyed creating it!
 I can't wait to hear what you think of it!